Housing

 Key trends within housing

-Supply-side pressures have eased and household incomes have trended upward in greater Christchurch over the past few years, resulting in generally more favourable housing affordability, compared with New Zealand overall.
-Household crowding is also notably lower in Canterbury compared with New Zealand overall.
-Survey data indicate that most people in greater Christchurch are satisfied or very satisfied with the quality of their housing, particularly in the Selwyn and Waimakariri districts, slightly less so in Christchurch City (but with a significant improvement between 2017 and 2020).
+Household incomes have trended upward in greater Christchurch over the past few years, resulting in generally more favourable housing affordability, compared with New Zealand overall, to mid-2020.
+However, the recent trend is a decrease in mortgage affordability as interest rates rise again.
+Rental affordability is little changed nationally over the last 10 years, with Christchurch City, Waimakariri District, and Selwyn District having improved substantially, compared with the national average, from mid-2014.
+Household crowding is notably lower in Canterbury compared with New Zealand overall.
+Survey data indicate that most people in greater Christchurch are satisfied or very satisfied with the quality of their housing, particularly in the Selwyn and Waimakariri districts, though slightly less so in Christchurch City (but with a significant improvement between 2017 and 2020).

 Key equity issues within housing